UUDigitalHumanitieslab/luupzig/README.md

 ## Build

 Run `yarn build:elements` for building the Web Components.
+Note the `:`!

-Run `yarn build luupzig` to build the project.
+Run `yarn build library` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests